soldatov-s/go-gpss/Readme.md

 - Facility - Any facility with adavnce in it
 - Bifacility - As facility, but without advance in it and present in two parts
 - Split - split transact to multiple parts
-- Aggregare - aggregate multiple parts of transact in transact
+- Aggregate - aggregate multiple parts of transact in transact
 - Hole - Hole in which fall in transactions

 All blocks need to add in Pipeline and than start simulation.
 For generate random